Notebook Cover

 "My, My, My" and "Baby Where'd You Go" were paired for a July 1951 release.
 When this failed to take off, Prestige released the pretty "Each Time," backed with "Lost" on its Par Presentation subsidiary in September; it was re-issued on Prestige in early October.
 "Each Time" was rated "good" and "Lost" was given a "fair" the week of October 20, when other reviews went to Charles Brown's "Seven Long Days," Dinah Washington's "Be Fair To Me," and the Red Caps' "Boogie Woogie On A Saturday Night."

-Matt McKinney in the Ink Spots At this point, for unknown reasons, Matt McKinney and Count Cablo quit the Cabineers.
-Cablo's subsequent career is unknown, but McKinney ended up with several of the 60s and 70s Ink Spots groups (one photo shows him with Richard Lanham, Abel DeCosta, and, interestingly enough, Adriel McDonald).
+Matt McKinney in the Ink Spots At this point, for unknown reasons, Matt McKinney quit the Cabineers; He would end up with several of the 60s and 70s Ink Spots groups (one photo shows him with Richard Lanham, Abel DeCosta, and, interestingly enough, Adriel McDonald).
+At the same time, the fourth member, whoever he might have been, also left.

 Copney and Peele Thurman Ruth was baritone of the Larks at this time, but he still kept in touch with his gospel roots.
 Thus, when Bill Westbrook told him of the openings in the Cabineers, Ruth spoke to a couple of members of the Keys Of Harmony (tenor James Peele and bass Samuel "Brother Brown" Copney) about filling the spots.